Two Gestational Sacs – What It Means | Clear Pregnancy Facts

 • Fetal pole: The first visible sign of an embryo.

-• Heartbeat detection: Usually seen by 6 weeks or later.
+• Heartbeat detection: Often seen around 6 weeks or later, but timing can vary.

 Sometimes one sac may appear smaller or empty initially; follow-up scans help clarify viability.